-The Society for Applied Philosophy intends to offer one scholarship for doctoral work in applied philosophy in any university in an EU country (those applying for award in UK should follow guidance here).
+The Society for Applied Philosophy intends to offer one scholarship for doctoral work in applied philosophy in any university in an EU country (the scheme also extends to applications from countries in European Economic Area (EEA) and applicants from countries who are members of the European Free Trade Association (EFTA).
+Those applying for award in UK should follow guidance here).
 The level of the award will be up to £10,000 per scholarship and will be held for one year.

 Eligibility and criteria

 Applicants must have successfully completed their first year of PhD, be working on their doctoral thesis (they must have completed any coursework component of their programme), and have applied for a competitive doctoral grant where eligible (either from their home country or in the country where they are undertaking their doctoral work).

 Applicants must declare all other sources of funding they are receiving and whether they are awaiting a decision from a further source/s to support their doctoral research (fees and maintenance).
 The Society tends to give priority to candidates who are not already in receipt of other funds.

 Applications will be assessed primarily on the basis of academic merit; however, the committee will also take account of whether applicants have already received, or are currently receiving, significant funding.

 The scheme is open to anyone meeting the criteria (you do not need to be a member of SAP to apply).
 Successful candidates who are not already members of the Society will be provided with postgraduate membership for the current year.